flownative/flow-gravatar/README.md

 # Gravatar View Helper for Flow

-This package provides a Fluid View Helper which can be used in Flow Framework based applications for displaying Gravatar images.
+This package provides a Fluid View Helper which can be used in Neos Flow based applications for displaying Gravatar images.

 ## Installation